-Please contact us or schedule a consultation anytime to discuss how this testing may benefit you or a loved one.
+Please contact us or schedule a consultation anytime to discuss how this 2e testing may benefit you or a loved one.

-Twice-Gifted Students Overview Twice-Exceptional Testing
+Twice Exceptional Overview Twice-Exceptional Testing

-Twice-gifted students are both gifted and have a disability.
+2e kids and adults are both gifted and have a disability.
 These disabilities can include learning differences (dyslexia, dysgraphia), ADHD, autism spectrum disorder (ASD), or emotional/mental health challenges (anxiety, depression).

-Twice-exceptional students are often identified by traits that reflect both strengths and challenges:
+Twice exceptional adults and kids are often identified by traits that reflect both strengths and challenges:

-Twice-Exceptional Students Strengths (Gifted and Talented Traits):
+Twice Exceptional Adults and Kids’ Strengths (Gifted and Talented Traits):

 • Exceptional reasoning, problem-solving, or creative abilities.